cardiovascular health

 As the research and news headlines have poured out about the link between grip strength and longevity, for me it has only affirmed what I’ve done for years with older clients.
 Strength is for everybody.
 Athleticism is for everybody.
 Everybody in some form should train with similar goals as athletes, which means prioritizing single-leg strength and power.

-My call to action for you if you don’t do some form of resistance training, is to aim for 2-3 times per week, for 30-45 minutes, training all of your major muscle groups with compound movements.
+My call to action for you, if you don’t do some form of resistance training, is to aim for 2-3 times per week for 30-45 minutes, training all of your major muscle groups with compound movements.
 If you need some help with building a simple program or have any questions, feel free to reach out to me directly.

 Reading next